nus-cs2103-AY1920S1/duke/docs/README.md

 Add Tasks to the current List of Duke.

     1. Todo Tasks
-        ...a.
+        a.
 Consist of Description of Task only.
     2. Deadline Tasks
-        ...a.
+        a.
 Consist of Description of Task.
-	...b.
+	b.
 Consist of Time whereby Task must be done by.
     3. Event Tasks
-	...a.
+	a.
 Consist of Description of Task
-	...b.
+	b.
 Consist of Time whereby Task occurs at.

 ### Feature 2
 Set Tasks as Done in Duke.